Siakam scores 33 as Raptors beat Cavs 133-113

 Cavaliers: Cleveland is 1-8 against Atlantic Division opponents. ...
 The Cavaliers are 3-11 on the road. ...
 Cleveland has lost seven of eight games in December. ...
 The Cavaliers finished with 11 turnovers, leading to 18 points for the Raptors.

-Raptors: G Fred VanVleet (right knee) missed his fourth straight game. ...
-Toronto outscored Cleveland 29-4 in fast-break points. ...
+Raptors: Toronto outscored Cleveland 29-4 in fast-break points. ...
 Siakam matched his career-high with five 3-pointers. ...
 The Raptors shot 16 for 32 from long range. ...
-Anunoby led Toronto with nine rebounds.
+Anunoby led Toronto with nine rebounds. … Toronto is 9-1 when Siakam scores 30 or more.

 UP NEXT